List of Grizzy & the Lemmings episodes: Season 3 (2021–22)

-Special Event
+In this season, Grizzy and the Lemmings, along with the ranger's cabin, go around the world continuing their conflicts, after in the intro, a jar of Yummy that Grizzy and the Lemmings were fighting over hit a harpoon, which grabbed on a plane, pulling the cabin off the ground taking the bear and the rodents with them.
+This season, alongside the fourth, is dubbed World Tour.

-Short (Season 2S)
+Season 4 (2024–25)

-A special episode based on the show titled as COVID-19 Alert was aired on March 27, 2020, and October 5, 2020, on YouTube during the COVID-19 pandemic.
-It is based on the COVID-19 pandemic.
-This video was only created as a warning to children to protect themselves from the Coronavirus disease and to avoid catching it.
+Shorts (2019–20)

-Another episode that ran for 54 seconds has no intro and is a subscriber celebration.
+A special episode titled "COVID-19 Alert" was aired on March 27, 2020, on the official YouTube channel during the COVID-19 pandemic.
+This video was created as a warning to children to protect themselves from the Coronavirus disease and to avoid catching it.